PJUllrich/analytics_ex/README.md

 # AnalyticsEx

-A library trackiong how many visitors a [Phoenix](https://github.com/phoenixframework/phoenix)-based application receives per day without collecting any data from the user.
+A library tracking how many visitors a [Phoenix](https://github.com/phoenixframework/phoenix)-based application receives per day without collecting any data from the user.
 It encapsulates the [Homemade Analytics](https://dashbit.co/blog/homemade-analytics-with-ecto-and-elixir) code of `José Valim` and simply counts the page-requests per path per day.
 The collected data is stored in a configurable [Ecto](https://github.com/elixir-ecto/ecto)-repository.

 ## Installation